Keke921/Keke921.github.io/_pages/about.md

 ## Recent News
+* **May 15 2024**: One TAI paper about long-tailed learning is accepted!
 * **April 29 2024**: One co-authored TPAMI paper is accepted!
 Congrats to Zhikai!
+* **April 17 2024**: One co-authored paper about long-tailed continual learning is accepted by IJCAI .
+Congrats to Chenxing and Dr. Lu!
 * **Dec 9 2023**: One AAAI paper is accepted!
 * **Dec 4 2023**: One Guangdong Basic and Applied Basic Research Foundation general project is granted.
 * **Oct 10 2023**: One co-authored TPAMI paper is accepted.
 Congrats to Weichao!